 The Later Stone Age is the time when people were still exclusively using stone tools to hunt and gather for their food, but in every other way they were just like you and me.
 They had social networks, belief systems, and solved complicated problems in their environments.
 This was the way that our ancestors lived for many thousands of years, well before the independent invention of agriculture around the world began to push human populations to larger and larger numbers.
-Now, inter-group conflict seems to be a fact of our existence.
-But was it always that way?
-Is aggression a part of “human nature”, or is it a response to our modern circumstances?
+But we know almost nothing about how people lived as hunter-gatherers in the Zambezian woodlands that stretch across the central part of Africa.
 Only the archaeological record can tell us that.
-I lead the Malawi Ancient Lifeways and Peoples Project (MALAPP) to discover the cultural remains and human skeletons we need to answer these questions.
+I lead the Malawi Ancient Lifeways and Peoples Project (MALAPP) to discover the cultural remains, ancient environmental indicators, and human skeletons we need to answer these questions.

-Some of our drone footage of this remarkable landscape is shown here.
+Some of our drone footage of this remarkable landscape, expertly captured by Jacob Davis, is shown here.

 Enjoy the view: All those fallen boulders at the base of the mountain are archaeological sites at Hora Mountain

-My second main research interest is understanding how and when the earliest members of our species – Homo sapiens – interacted with one another and with their environments in the poorly-documented region of central Africa.
+Another research interest is understanding how and when the earliest members of our species – Homo sapiens – interacted with one another and with their environments in this poorly-documented region of central Africa.
 These Middle Stone Age people are the folks who ultimately would leave their home continent of Africa and go on to inhabit the entire planet – something never done before by any species.
 So how did they do it?
 Perhaps by interacting with their environments in new ways.
 To find out, I lead the Malawi Earlier-Middle Stone Age Project (MEMSAP) in northern Malawi.

 Checking out some crocodile-chomped fossils dating to about 3.3 million years ago at Hadar, Ethiopia